shahzaib-munwar/Model-Evaluation-Project-/README.md

 **Targeted classes:**

-Encoded the classes as '1' and '0' to feed to the model
+Encoded the classes as '1' and '0' to feed to the model .

   `0` = Malignant

   `1` = Benign

-  Clean binary classification dataset, ideal for teaching evaluation metrics
+  Clean binary classification dataset, ideal for teaching evaluation metrics.

 **LIBRARIES REQUIRED**
 --
-  USER SHOULD MUST HAVE THE FOLLOWING LIBRARIES AND FRAMEWORK OF PYTHON LANGUAGE INSTALLED TO GET DONE WITH THE PROJECT
+  USER SHOULD MUST HAVE THE FOLLOWING LIBRARIES AND FRAMEWORK OF PYTHON LANGUAGE INSTALLED TO GET DONE WITH THE PROJECT.

   PANDAS